World War II by country: United States

+the debates on neutrality ended and the nation upon joining the Allies was unified in support and commitment to fighting in the war.
+President Roosevelt declared war on Imperial Japan on December 8 and three days later declared war on Germany and Italy.
+Washington and the other Allied governments made German defeat the top priority, dubbing it the "Europe First Policy", coordinating with London in most major operations against Nazi Germany and Fascist Italy in the European Theater.
+The United States along with Great Britain, France and the Soviet Union were the main Allied powers in Europe.
+However, the U.S. also maintained a strong effort in the war against Japan, being the primary Allied power in the Pacific Theater.
+Like many of the other Allied forces the U.S. military deployed to both Europe and the Pacific Theatres, participating in many prominent and large-scale battles and operations such as the North African, Italian and Solomon Islands campaigns as well as the Normandy landings, the Western Allied invasion of Germany along with the battles of Iwo Jima, Okinawa and the Battle of the Bulge.
+The United States played a crucial role in the Allied victory over the Axis powers.

+The U.S. led the Manhattan Project to develop atomic weapons, which it deployed in August 1945 in the atomic bombings of Hiroshima and Nagasaki.
+This attack led to the surrender of Japan and the end of World War II.

 Inside the United States, every aspect of life from politics to personal savings was put on a wartime footing.
 The country directed its massive industrial production to the war effort as what President Roosevelt called "the Arsenal of Democracy."
 Civilians engaged in volunteer efforts and submitted to government-managed rationing and price controls.
 The Hollywood film industry produced wartime propaganda.
 Between 110,000 and 120,000 Japanese Americans were forcibly moved to internment camps.
 After the war, the United States retained military commitments to European security while providing economic investment to rebuild nations devastated during the war.
 Politically, the U.S. abandoned its neutrality and became a founding member of NATO, and hosts the United Nations in which it gained one of the permanent chairs on the Security Council.

 American Samoa

 American Samoa is an American territory and a U.S. Navy base, and was used during the war.
 See also Pacific Islands.